7.6 quake damages buildings in Indonesia, felt in Australia | Science-Environment

 7.6 quake damages buildings in Indonesia, felt in Australia

-The Joint Australian Tsunami Warning Centre said the quake didnt pose a tsunami threat to the mainland or any islands or territories.Australian singer Vassy wrote on Twitter it was the longest quake she had felt.We ran out of the house in the middle of the night Ive never experienced earthquake that lasted that long and felt so strong.
+The Joint Australian Tsunami Warning Centre said the quake didnt pose a tsunami threat to the mainland or any islands or territories.Australian singer Vassy wrote on Twitter that it was the longest quake she had felt.We ran out of the house in the middle of the night.

 - Country: